quattor/quattor.github.com/_aquilon/configuration.md

 several steps :

 * One template is needed to describe each repository available.
-The choice made in this example is to place them in the repository `site/repository/snapshot`.
-After creating this repository, use the following template as an example to create the template for each of the needed repository (the example is for the a repository called `el7x_x86_64`:
+The choice made in this example is to place them in the directory `site/repository/snapshot`.
+After creating this directory, use the following template as an example to create the template for each of the needed repository (the example is for a repository called `el7x_x86_64` declared in template `site/repository/snapshot/el7x_x86_64.pan`):

     ```pan
     structure template site/repository/snapshot/el7x_x86_64;